 - 2 tbsp of honey

-- Put all the ingredients in a big bowl.
+- Chop the nuts into smaller pieces and put all the ingredients in a big bowl.

 - Mix with your hands.
 No need to melt the coconut oil as the warmth of your hands will do it for you.